BrianWill/japanese_vocab/README.md

 ![](./images/stories.png)

-You can add stories *via* the form at the top of the main page.
+You can add stories *via* the form on the main page.
 For example, paste the title of a youtube video, its link, and its Japanese transcript into the form, then click the "Create Story" button.

 You can set the status of each story: